top of page

 • Students are required to have a chaperone at all times for both online and in-person debating.

-• A chaperone can be a coach, teacher sponsor or parent/guardian who is authorized by their child’s school and is willing to take on all chaperone related responsibilities
+• A chaperone can be a coach, teacher sponsor or parent/guardian who is authorized by their child’s school and is willing to take on all chaperone related responsibilities, including risk management, health, and tournament-related decisions.

 • The chaperone can also act as a judge to satisfy a team’s judging requirement.